One of Bulgarian miracles

-It is a natural conglomerate rock formation, up to 200 meters high, from red to brown in color, with some amazing shapes and legends behind them.
-The “Schoolgirl”, the “Bear”, the “Horseman” and many other cliffs meet every tourist there, year after year.
-Bulgarians say, it is one of the miracles in the country.
+It is a natural rock formation, up to 200 meters high.
+Amazing red and gray stone shapes erect into the air and legends emerge behind them.
+The “Schoolgirl”, the “Bear”, the “Horseman” and many other cliffs meet tourist year after year.
+Bulgarians say, it is one of the miracles of the country.

 Built by Ottomans in the early 19-th century, it is a gunpowder stronghold.
-It is very well preserved, and being located among the Belogradchik rocks give you some amazing views.
+Situated between rocks, very well preserved, it is a place which reveals some amazing views.

-Out of the tourist tracks, and a few kilometers from the Vratsa city center, these vertical 400 meters high white limestone rocks are another amazing place on the way back to Sofia.
+Out of the tourist tracks, a few kilometers from the Vratsa city center, these 400 meters high white limestones rocks are another amazing place on the way back to Sofia.

 Vratsa history museum

-Here, you will see the biggest, silver, Thracian treasure, dated at 4 th century BC.
-The treasure from Rogozen weights about 20 kg, and consists of almost 200 phiales, jugs and goblets.
-The rich decorated mythology scenes reveals a lot about ancient Thracian.
-In the museum as well you will learn about Hristo Botev – our national hero, poet, captain, and revolutionist, who was killed in a dramatic battle by Ottomans near the city of Vratsa.
+Here is the biggest, Thracian treasure, dated at 4-th century BC.
+The Rogozen silver treasure weights about 20 kg, and consists of almost 200 phiales, jugs and goblets.
+The rich decorated mythology scenes tell a lot about ancient Thracians.

-It was found in 14-th century, some years before the Ottoman rule.
+It was found in 14-th century, few years before the Ottoman rule.
 A legendary battle took place near by, so the name of the Monastery means “skulls”.
-It is very quiet place on the bank of Iskar river, with Bulgarian revival architecture and several hundred years old frescoes.
+Nowadays it is very quiet place on the bank of Iskar river, with Bulgarian revival architecture and several hundred years old frescoes.